abelisle-mulesoft/backend-idms/specification/api-doc/Consume.md

-We leverage Anypoint Flex Gateway to manage and secure access to the Backend IDMS microservice.
+We leverage Anypoint Flex Gateway to manage and secure access to the Identity Management microservice.
 To consume it:

 1. Review the API Documentation

     First, consult this portal's ***API Summary*** section for details on the implemented resources, methods, and their expected behavior.
-As a reminder, you can use the API mocking service to simulate the behavior of the Backend IDMS microservice and even leverage it to test your client application without requiring access to an API instance.
+As a reminder, you can use the API mocking service to simulate the behavior of the Identity Management microservice and even leverage it to test your client application without requiring access to an API instance.

 2. Request Access